pvsr/qbpm/README.md

 qutebrowser profile manager (qbpm) is a tool for creating and managing [qutebrowser](https://github.com/qutebrowser/qutebrowser) profiles.
-There isn't any built in concept of profiles in qutebrowser, but there is a `--basedir` flag which allows you to use any directory as the location of qutebrowser's config and data. qbpm creates `--basedir` profiles that symlink to your main qutebrowser config files but have their own separate bookmarks, cookies, history, and other data.
+There isn't any built in concept of profiles in qutebrowser, but there is a `--basedir` flag which allows qutebrowser to use any directory as the location of its config and data and effectively act as a profile. qbpm creates profiles that source your main qutebrowser `config.py`, but have their own separate `autoconfig.yml`, bookmarks, cookies, history, and other data.
 It also acts as a wrapper around qutebrowser that sets up `--basedir` for you, so you can treat `qbpm launch` as an alias for `qutebrowser`, such as to open a url: `qbpm launch my-profile example.org`.